cwaidmann/Dimensional-Analysis/README.md

 | rho     | Density of fluid           |kg / m^3 |
 | D       | Diameter of sphere         |m        |

-In most cases you should be able to run the whole notebook at once
+In most cases you should be able to run the whole Notebook at once
-$\rightarrow$ **"Restart the kernel, then re-run the whole notebook"**
+$\rightarrow$ **"Restart the kernel, then re-run the whole Notebook"**

 In some special cases, however, the user is prompted either to rearrange the symbols in the input string or to delete a row from the dimensional matrix.
 However, the user is guided in doing so!